JoelEarps/sui-local-development-platform/ReadMe.md

 We have got to the point now where we need to seed the data and start making a client

 They suggest TS but we are looking to work in rust

+## Rust SUI Connector and the On chain Rust client

+There are two Rust components assocaited with this repo

+Why the off chain implementation alongside a connecting API:

+1. Bundling transactions on chain to reduce transaction latency
+2. Storage of funds on chain for role based security measures.

+Connecting API - safely call module functionality of smart contract